demystifyfp/demystifyfp/content/fsharp/series/fstweet/transforming-async-result-to-webpart.md

 The `errs` parameter is a list of `UserSignupError` as the Result type models failures as lists.

-In our application, we are treating it as list with one error.
+In our application, we are treating it as a list with one error.

-Now we have functions to tranform both the Sucess and the Failure part of the `UserSignupResult`.
+Now we have functions to transform both the Sucess and the Failure part of the `UserSignupResult`.

 With the help of these functions, we can define the `handleUserSignupResult` using the [either](https://fsprojects.github.io/Chessie/reference/chessie-errorhandling-trial.html) function from Chessie